 • Proving assumed model — Experimental results validation, parametric studies, structural simulations;

 • Model optimizing — Reducing pressure drops, flow homogenization, improving laminar and turbulent mixing.

-• Multiple laminar and turbulence models – based on the Reynolds number of the fluid flow;
+• Multiple laminar and turbulence models, which are based on the Reynolds number for the fluid flow;

 • Mass transport within fluid flows;

 • Access to multiple incompressible and compressible fluids solvers;